UW football will not practice Thursday, status of Oregon game still undetermined

 The UW football program will continue its pause of all team-related activities and will not practice for a second consecutive day due to an increase of positive COVID-19 tests within its program, a university release stated Thursday.
 The status of Saturday’s rivalry game at Oregon remains undetermined.

-On Wednesday, UW reported 11 active positive COVID-19 cases within its athletics department — though a source also indicated all 11 cases are not tied to the football program.
+On Wednesday, UW reported 11 active positive COVID-19 cases within its athletics department — though a source also indicated not all 11 cases are tied to the football program.

 The Pac-12’s minimum threshold requires 53 available scholarship players — including one quarterback, seven offensive linemen and four defensive linemen — to go forward with a game.